 - I will keep my head and hands and objects to myself and inside the bus at all times. - I will stay in my seat while on the bus. - I will not bully others-physically or verbally - I will respect school property and keep the bus clean. - I will report cases of bullying to my driver or another adult. - I will maintain an appropriate volume using an inside voice on the bus. - I will not eat or drink on the bus. - I will not use or carry drugs, alcohol, tobacco or weapons on the bus.

 Bus Referrals

-If a school bus driver deems a student's behavior inappropriate and issues a "bus ticket" or referral to an administrator, the following guidelines will generally be used:
+If a school bus driver deems a student's behavior inappropriate and issues a "bus ticket" or referral to an administrator, the following guidelines may result in a referral or bus ticket:

 First Referral or Ticket